Advice and Support

 Can a student be referred for a Specific Learning Differences (SpLD) support with a Specialist teacher through the University?

 Yes we screen student for SpLD and refer them for a full diagnostic assessment.
 We are also a Non-medical Helper (NMH) provider so a student awarded SpLD study skills support via Disabled Student Allowances (DSA) can be set up with this support at St Mary’s.

 Are there specialist staff available to talk to within the service?
 Is there a disability officer or a disability adviser for students to talk to?

-St Mary's has two wellbeing disability advisors providing specialist advice and guidance to all disabled students.
+Yes, we have 2 disability advisors and 2 mental health advisors at St Mary’s, providing specialist advice and guidance to all disabled students.
 They are responsible for setting up reasonable adjustments within the university and provide ongoing case work support.